hplt-project/monotextor-slurm/README.md

 SLURM_LOGS_DIR          Directory where all the job logs will be stored.
 WORKSPACE               Directory where all the processing output will be stored.
 MONOCLEANER_MODELS      Directory containing monocleaner models.
-PYTHONUSERBASE          Path to the bin directory of Python environment.
+PYTHONUSERBASE          Path to the bin directory of Python environment and Rust utils.
 PATH                    Add PYTHONUSERBASE to the PATH.
 PYTHONPATH              site-packages path to the Python environment.
 COLLECTIONS             Associative array with collection names and paths.